gwright99/aws_lambda/README.md

 3. Update `<PATH_TO_PROJECT>/apps/<APP_NAME>/k8s_manifests`:
     - **manifest.yaml**

-        Find/Replace `app1` with your desired name.
+        1. ind/Replace `app1` with your desired name.
 For simplicity make sure `<APP_NAME>` is the same value as what you give to other replaced fields.

-        Modify API Gateway allowed behaviours too.
+        2. Modify API Gateway allowed behaviours too.

     - **resource_hook_deletion.yaml**

-        Find/Replace `app1` with your desired name.
+        1. Find/Replace `app1` with your desired name.
 For simplicity make sure `<APP_NAME>` is the same value as what you give to other replaced fields.

-        Replace the `generateName` value with something unique.
+        2. Replace the `generateName` and `container.name` value with something unique.

 4. Create a symlink in `<PATH_TO_PROJECT>/manifests` to `<PATH_TO_PROJECT/apps/<APP_NAME>/k8s_manifests/*`: